-Whether the décor is vintage or sleek, the lighting bright or delightfully dim, and the clientele international, local, or both, there’s nothing quite like kicking back at the bar and enjoying the smooth sophistication of a cocktail.
+Whether the décor is vintage or sleek, the lighting bright or delightfully dim, and the clientele international, local, or both, there’s nothing quite like kicking back at a bar and enjoying the smooth sophistication of a cocktail.

 From its roots as an apple cannery center, Graton morphed into a dynamic destination when, in 1995, Matthew Greenbaum and Sally Spittles opened Willow Wood Market Café, followed by the sexy, speakeasy-style Underwood Bar & Bistro.

-This led the transformation of the town into what Wine Spectator has described as “New York’s East Village meets Wine Country in this hip gathering spot for local elite winemakers and wine travelers alike.”
+This led the transformation of the town into what Wine Spectator has described as, “New York’s East Village meets Wine Country in this hip gathering spot for local elite winemakers and wine travelers alike.”

 Wine and spirits guy Frank Dice creates classic tributes such as the Lulu (named for owner Sally), blending a long pour of Junipero gin with lime and tonic; and delights like an Old Havana Sidecar of Germain-Robin Old Havana brandy, Cointreau, and fresh lemon.